 The paper is organized as follows: we start with a discussion of general algebraic structures, associated graded structures, expansions (universal finite type invariants) and "circuit algebras" in Section 2.
 In Section 3 we study w-tangles and identify some of the spaces [AT] where the KV conjecture "lives" as the spaces of "arrow diagrams" (the w-analogue of chord diagrams) for certain w-tangles.
 In Section 4 we study w-tangled foams and we prove the main theorems discussed above.
 For more detailed information consult the "Section Summary" paragraphs at the beginning of each of the sections.
-A glossary of notation is on page 56.
+A glossary of notation is on page 60.

 1.3.
 Acknowledgement.
+We thank Yusuke Kuno and Haruko Miyazawa for helping us improve the topological foundation and exposition of Section 4 of the paper post-publication.
 We wish to thank Anton Alekseev, Jana Archibald, Scott Carter, Karene Chu, Iva Halacheva, Joel Kamnitzer, Lou Kauffman, Peter Lee, Louis Leung, Jean-Baptiste Meilhan, Dylan Thurston, Lucy Zhang and the anonymous referees for comments and suggestions.